RESIDENTIAL HOME FINANCING

 The VA mortgage program is one of the few home loans that hope to make owning a home in America easy for service members.
 Although the application process has become stricter with time due to the recent wave of foreclosures, it still is a lot faster and less stressful than conventional programs.

 VA loans also require no down payment.
-Conventional loans would require no less than 20% down.
+Conventional loans generally require no less than 20% down.
 The veteran must pay the closing costs, but the seller is allowed to pay these if negotiated.
-A funding fee is required.
-However, with a 5% optional down payment, the fee can be lowered.
+A funding fee is required (2.5% as of 1/1/18 for a 3% down).
+However, with a down payment over 3.5%t, the fee can be lowered.

 The monthly mortgage payment in itself can also be reduced with a sizeable down payment.
 The VA does allow the use of borrowed funds from relatives and other sources for the down payment.